npcloud/api/rest-api.md

 ```
 POST /api/v1/solution
 ```
-User publish solution for task.
-After solution is verified by exchange, task owner will get notification, and then can check the objectives of the solution by using the /solution_info API call.
+User publish solution for certain task.
+After solution is verified by exchange, task owner will get notification from stream channel.

 Field "solutionDetail" is not defined here in this document but in [npcloud-algorithm](https://github.com/npcloud/npcloud-algorithms)